 Michelle came back from Germany with a dog.
 She briefly summed up the process of getting her family’s pooch back to the U.S., “It’s a HUGE pain in the behind!”

 Make sure flights line-up with the animals if you aren’t on the same planes.
 Then figure out how you will get them from the airport if you don’t have a vehicle waiting at home.
-Michelle said that to make things easier, many people she knows sent their animals back to family to the U.S. ahead of time.
+Michelle said that to make things easier, many people she knows sent their animals back to family in the U.S. ahead of time.

-Whether you decide to travel with your pet or send them beforehand, do your research early enough to allow Fluffy or Fido to get back to the U.S. in the least stressful fashion for everyone involved
+Whether you decide to travel with your pet or send them beforehand, do your research early enough to allow Fluffy or Fido to get back to the U.S. in the least stressful fashion for everyone involved.

-Prepping With The Kids
+Prepping With Kids

 When D’Antrese’s family left Korea, it wasn’t that big of a deal for her younger kids.
 They hadn’t been in school for long, and most of their good friends had already PCSed.
 Her oldest, however, was in sixth grade and was really struggling with leaving her friends behind.
-D’Antrese’s plan was great, “Since we were in lodging – two rooms, attached of course – we got permission from her three best friends’ parents to stay with us in the room until the day before we left.
+D’Antrese’s plan was great, “Since we were in lodging – two rooms, attached of course – we got permission from her three best friends’ parents for the kids to stay with us in the room until the day before we left.
 It meant so much to her.”

 Take advantage of social media before you return.
 Join Facebook community groups for your new installation.
 Check out parks and rec calendars so you can jump into new activities once you’ve recovered from your jet lag.
 The sooner your kids have something to do, the happier everyone will be!